jacobobryant/biff/docs/02-reference/11-security.md

 ## Authentication

-Biff includes an authentication plugin that implements passwordless, email-based signin.
+Biff includes an authentication module that implements passwordless, email-based signin.
 There are two options: email links, where users click a link in an email to sign in; and email codes, where users copy and paste a six-digit code to sign in.
 The starter project uses email links for the signup form and email codes for the signin form.

-The authentication plugin provides the backend routes, which handle sending emails to your users and verifying the links and codes.
+The authentication module provides the backend routes, which handle sending emails to your users and verifying the links and codes.
 UI and email templates are handled in your application code so that they can be easily customized.